edchengg/VAE_GAN/README.md

 # VAE/GAN

-This is an Pytorch implementation of [Autoencoding beyond pixels using a learned similarity metric(VAE/GAN)](https://arxiv.org/abs/1512.09300) in Python.(Pytorch)
+This is an Pytorch implementation of [Autoencoding beyond pixels using a learned similarity metric(VAE/GAN)](https://arxiv.org/abs/1512.09300) in Python.

 ## Variational Autoencoder + Generative Adverisal Network